Frequently Asked Questions (FAQ)

 What’s the deal with kennel cough?

 Kennel cough is essentially the common cold for dogs.
 Dogs with the bordetella vaccine can still get kennel cough, and young dogs/dogs that haven’t been exposed to group settings with other dogs are also more likely to get it.
 It will present as a hacking cough, and dogs may cough up a little foamy phlegm.
 We will always report an outbreak of kennel cough.
 Boarding dogs and upcoming daycare appointments will get a call from us and it is up to owners to decide what they want to do next.
 In an effort to prevent the spread of the cough, we disinfect all play spaces, clean rooms frequently, clean water buckets daily, and have installed air filtration systems.
 We are as careful as we can be, but daycare for dogs is a lot like daycare for kids: they’re exposed to a lot of new things.
 Most dogs that attend daycare on a regular basis build up an immunity, but there are different strains, so be aware that if your dog is just starting daycare, they may pick up a cough.
 Most often, it’ll go away on its own, but you can contact your vet for antibiotics.
+Check here for more information on kennel cough and other upper respiratory infections.

 What materials do you use in your yard?